Usman22209/Usman22209/README.md

 ## 👨‍💻 About Me

 - 🇵🇰 Full-Stack Developer from Pakistan
-- ⚙️ Working with **React, React Native, Next.js & TypeScript**
+- ⚙️ Building apps with **React, React Native, Next.js & TypeScript**
-- 🧠 Experience with **NestJS**, backend APIs & basic AI integrations
+- 🧠 Experience with **NestJS** and basic AI integrations
-- 🔁 Automating workflows using **n8n**
+- 🔁 Workflow automation using **n8n**
-- 🔥 Passionate about performance, clean code & scalable apps
+- 🔥 Focused on performance, clean architecture & maintainable code
-- 📈 Consistent open-source contributor

 ---